dinde451/jarr.d1/Jarulfs_Guide.md

 Sometimes a spell can actually consist of several effects.
 The Lightning spell is such an example.
-The main spell is totally invisible and starts at the position of the source and travels away at a certain speed (see chapter 4.1.2).
+The main spell is totally invisible and starts at the position of the source and travels away at a certain speed (see CHAPTER_LINK_details-about-spells).
 Each time it enters a new location it will spawn a new effect, a non moving lighting bolt with a certain duration that will sit in the location and try to hit anything in the location until its duration is over at which time it is removed.
 As the individual bolts